IntegratedMindHeart/api/README.md

 # Project Red Mind API
-We have created this API using a flask that helps our users to create movie recommendation systems and sentiment analysis.
+We have created this API using the flask framework that helps our users to create movie recommendation systems and sentiment analysis.
 This API can be used by any developer who wants to create a movie recommendation system for their application he/she will just need to call our API.

 ## See Project